-NOTE Q - SUBSEQUENT EVENTS
+NOTE P - SUBSEQUENT EVENTS

-Management of AMSI has evaluated subsequent events through March 31, 2023, which is the date the financial statements were available to be issued.
-Management is not aware of any subsequent event that requires adjustment or disclosure either in the financial statements or its related notes, except for the following:
+Management of AMSI has evaluated subsequent events through March 27, 2024, which is the date the financial statements were available to be issued.
+Management is not aware of any subsequent event that requires adjustment or disclosure either in the financial statements or its related notes.